If you are unsure if you are eligible or want more information about membership- keep reading.

 - Regular visits by a paid organiser to your worksite

-- Elected delegates on your worksite to assist you
+- Delegates on your worksite to assist you

 - You decide your Employment Agreement

 - You vote or can stand for leadership positions

 - You can choose to join the Unite Active Members Network and really get involved in helping others

 Who can join Unite?

 Unite mainly covers workers in the following areas:

 - Fast Food Restaurants (Restaurant Brands, McDonalds, Burger King, KFC, Wendys)